HeinrichApfelmus/hyper-haskell/README.md

 5. Use the *File* menu to open one of the example worksheets from the [worksheets](worksheets/) folder.
 Voilà!

-    You can also create a new worksheet, but note that you have to set the back-end path.
-In this case, you can use the path local to this repository, `./haskell/stack.yaml`, like this:
+    You can also create a new worksheet, but note that you have to set the back-end path in the "Settings" section.
+The path is relative to the directory where the worksheet was saved.
+For instance, if you run a worksheet from the [worksheets](worksheets/) directory, the path `../haskell/stack.yaml` will point to the right `hyper-haskell-server` executable.
+Screenshot:

     ![Settings](docs/screenshots/settings-back-end.png)

+    Note that for this setting, the `stack` utility has to be in your path.
+You can also set an explicit path for this utility in the "Preferences…" menu item.

 ## Packaging